By Marika Sboros

 Bhoopchand did the same thing first time round by comparing Noakes’s case to the man the media dubbed Dr Death.
 That was apartheid-era cardiologist Dr Wouter Basson, who ran the National Party government’s chemical weapons programme.
 Basson devised poisons that the regime used to eliminate opponents.

-Noakes’s counsel, advocate Michael van der Nest (SC) was not impressed with the comparison.
-He was only relatively restrained but openly contemptuous in dismissing it.
+Noakes’s counsel, advocate Michael van der Nest (SC) was only relatively restrained but openly contemptuous in dismissing the comparison as grossly inappropriate.

 His logic, from my perspective, was tortuous.
-Thus, he kept trying to make the case about ethics when it was really about the science for LCHF – which he kept raising and knocking at every turn.
+Hee kept trying to make the case about ethics when it was really about the science for LCHF – which he kept raising and knocking at every turn.

 Bhoopchand was suggesting that it didn’t matter if Basson and Life Esidimeni doctors were not directly involved in patients’ deaths.
 The authorities could still prosecute them.

-It became a prime example of the semantic gymnastics Bhoopchand performed as the HPCSA’s case disintegrated around his heels.
+It became a prime example of the semantic gymnastics Bhoopchand performed as the HPCSA’s case collapsed around his heels.